akulakar/MFEMSetUpAML/README.md

 	tar -xzf metis-5.1.0.tar.gz
 	cd metis-5.1.0

 Metis uses CMake to build.
-CMake is a build system generator.
-What this means is CMake is used to generate the MakeFile, which is then used to build the actual executable from the cpp code that will be run on our machines.
-However, in the donwloaded Metis folder, the minimum CMake version specified is lower than what MFEM uses, so we need to change that.
+However, in the donwloaded Metis folder, the minimum CMake version specified is older than what MFEM uses, so we need to change that.
 In the current folder, open *CMakeLists.txt* in Sublime Text.
 In the first line, change
 > cmake_minimum_required(VERSION 2.8)
 to
 > cmake_minimum_required(VERSION 3.12.0...4.0.0)